Creating Real-Life Learning Experiences: Augmented Reality in Education

 So, what can be done with AR?

 In marketing, it has been used to create communities of involvement around brands or even major artistic events.
-Movie releases have used AR games to provide backstory to audiences before the feature is even out.
-In education, there are even applications that bring augmented reality into the classroom through tools embedded in your LMS.
+Movie releases have used AR games to provide backstory to audiences even before the feature is out.
+In education, there are even applications that bring augmented reality into the classroom through tools embedded in your Learning Management System (LMS).

 The first place to look for examples of engaging and effective AR in educational settings would be to look at educational mobile games that make use of it.

 Adding to the immersion and motivational aspects of gamified learning by using camera input to blend the real and virtual world reinforces those already effective aspects of gamified learning.

 If the only role AR is to have involves reinforcing the positive effects of gamified virtual environments, it’ll still be a worthwhile tool.